Neuengamme concentration camp: Displaced Persons Camp Neuengamme

 In May 1945 the British military government began to construct DP Camps in Hamburg.
 Responsible for this was the unit "Displaced Persons Assembly Centre Staffs" (DPACS) which was supported by the United Nations Relief and Rehabilitation Administration (UNRRA).
 Displaced Persons received a special status under the British military government.
 It included people, who were in foreign countries because of the war and needed help returning home.
-This includes former slave laborers and concentration camp inmates.
+This included former slave laborers and concentration camp inmates.
 On the site of former Concentration Camp Neuengamme about ten thousand Soviet slave laborers were housed.
 A different part of the site was used for German prisoners of war.
 Under the special requirement from the Soviet Union made in 1944 to take back all citizens, repatriation began on 9 May, only four days after the DP Camp was established.
 In general, the situation in the accommodations of DP's in Neuengamme is not well known.
-We only know from a war diary of the 53rd British Infantry Division about bad hygienic circumstances, which stemmed from the camp's time as a concentration camp.
+We only know from a war diary of the British 53rd (Welsh) Infantry Division about bad hygienic circumstances, which stemmed from the camp's time as a concentration camp.
 Men and women were separated, women were placed in former SS-guards accommodations.
 Survivors said even though food and clothing were hard to get, they felt treated well and enjoyed being free.

 To get along with the difficulties of supply in the DP Camps, caused by the enormous number of survivors, on 27 May 1945 the British military government called on the citizens of Hamburg to donate clothes for men and women.
 Reactions were mixed, there were also acts of revenge.
 Because of these, some DPs were killed, the British military government imposed a curfew for several days.

 In May 1945, the DP Assembly Centre "Zoo" was established in the Hamburg park "Planten un Blomen", for repatriations into the Soviet Union.
-In fact in 1950 six DP Camps still existed in Hamburg (Zoo, Funkturm, Radrennbahn, Alsterdorf, Fischbeck und Falkenberg) with 4.000 people.
+In fact in 1950 six DP Camps still existed in Hamburg (Zoo, Funkturm, Radrennbahn, Alsterdorf, Fischbeck und Falkenberg) with 4,000 people.
 Because of the new administration under Hamburg's social authority the DPs were now labeled as "homeless foreigners".